GalKatzav/node-mongo-final-project/README.md

 #### Usage

 This middleware can be used to protect routes that require authentication.
 It should be applied to the routes that need to verify the identity of the user.

-#### Notes

-- Ensure that the JWT secret key used for signing and verifying tokens is securely stored and not exposed in the code.
-- Customize the error messages and handling as per the application's requirements.
-- Adjust the middleware usage according to the application's route structure and authentication needs.